 To analyze an income statement, you can perform vertical and horizontal analysis to help determine the financial strength of a company.
 Obviously, the further back you analyze, the better overall picture you'll receive in regards to the company's financial performance.

 Using Verizon as an example, I will begin by demonstrating how to complete a vertical and horizontal analysis, which can draw valuable financial strength insights.
-Then, I will discuss three figures (revenue, EPS, and net income margin) that I like to examine over the long-term (10 years) to better understand whether a company is worthwhile looking into further.
+Then, I will discuss three KPIs (revenue, EPS, and net income margin) that I like to examine over the long-term (10 years) to better understand whether a company is worthwhile looking into further.

 To understand this better, Verizon's 3-year vertical analysis is shown below:

 Clearly, vertical analysis can help when determining whether performance metrics are improving over time.
-Ideally, over time these expense items relative to revenue should be decreasing over time (including COGS which is not shown above), which in turn, will cause profitability and net income figures to increase.
+Ideally, these expense items relative to revenue should be decreasing over time (including COGS which is not shown above), which in turn, will cause profitability and net income figures to increase.

 Horizontal analysis may provide more use than vertical analysis, as it focuses on year-over-year (YoY) or quarter-over-quarter (QoQ) performance.
 Horizontal analysis therefore shows a company's consistency and growth over time.
 This can uncover trends and growth patterns in regards to the company's financial performance over time, which is why it's important to investors and analysts.